Bartley Crum: Wendell Willkie

 Crum worked in the 1940 and 1944 campaigns of U.S. presidential candidate Wendell Willkie.
-In 1941, he became chairman for the Western US of "Fight for Freedom, Inc.", a group favoring intervention in World War II (in alignment with Wilkie).
+In 1941, he became chairman for the Western US of "Fight for Freedom, Inc.", a group favoring intervention in World War II (in alignment with Willkie).

 In 1943, Crum served as special counsel on FDR's Fair Employment Practices Committee.
 He also served as Willkie's liaison to FDR via David Niles.
 When Willkie failed to get the Republican presidential nomination in 1944, Crum helped form "Independent Republicans for Roosevelt" and campaigned for FDR, occasionally with Harry S. Truman.

 In October 1944, Crum served as an attorney for Harry Bridges.
 In November 1944, Crum sent a letter to the Civil Service Commission on behalf of Larry Resner on the subject of loyalty charges.

 On March 18, 1945, Crum signed a statement issued by the National Federation for Constitutional Liberties, advertised in the Daily Worker.
 In September 1945, Crum chaired a rally of the Joint Anti-Fascist Refugee Committee (JAFRC), which featured an overseas call from Harold Laski.
 By year end, Crum's clients included Owl Drug, United Drug, and Borden's Milk.
 He was national vice president of the NLG, national co-chair of the CIO-PAC, and California chair of United China War Relief.
 Rumor had it that he would succeed Harold L. Ickes as United States Secretary of the Interior.